Zondax/filecoin-signing-tools/examples/ffi/java/README.md

-# Java bindingds
+# Java bindings

-The API is, unfortunately, too "C-ish" due to FFI.

-To use this example, download the `ch.zondax.FilecoinSigner` package and build.
-Alternatively, choose a build automation system.
+Currently, we don't provide compiled artifacts, therefore, manual steps to build and orchestrate the libraries and headers are necessary.

 # Running